OpenHUTB/carla_doc/docs/build_linux.md

 ### System requirements

-* __Ubuntu 18.04.__ CARLA provides support for previous Ubuntu versions up to 16.04. **However** proper compilers are needed for Unreal Engine to work properly.
+* __Ubuntu 18.04.__ Carla provides support for previous Ubuntu versions up to 16.04. **However** proper compilers are needed for Unreal Engine to work properly.
 Dependencies for Ubuntu 18.04 and previous versions are listed separatedly below.
 Make sure to install the ones corresponding to your system.
 * __130 GB disk space.__ Carla will take around 31 GB and Unreal Engine will take around 91 GB so have about 130 GB free to account for both of these plus additional minor software installations.
-* __An adequate GPU.__ CARLA aims for realistic simulations, so the server needs at least a 6 GB GPU although 8 GB is recommended.
+* __An adequate GPU.__ Carla aims for realistic simulations, so the server needs at least a 6 GB GPU although 8 GB is recommended.
 A dedicated GPU is highly recommended for machine learning.
 * __Two TCP ports and good internet connection.__ 2000 and 2001 by default.
 Make sure that these ports are not blocked by firewalls or any other applications.

 ..warning::
-    __If you are upgrading from CARLA 0.9.12 to 0.9.13__: you must first upgrade the CARLA fork of the UE4 engine to the latest version.
+    __If you are upgrading from Carla 0.9.12 to 0.9.13__: you must first upgrade the Carla fork of the UE4 engine to the latest version.
 See the [__Unreal Engine__](#unreal-engine) section for details on upgrading UE4

 ### Software requirements

-CARLA requires many different kinds of software to run.
-Some are built during the CARLA build process itself, such as *Boost.Python*.
+Carla requires many different kinds of software to run.
+Some are built during the Carla build process itself, such as *Boost.Python*.
 Others are binaries that should be installed before starting the build (*cmake*, *clang*, different versions of *Python*, etc.).
 To install these requirements, run the following commands:

 ```sh
 sudo apt-get update &&